Mama June Defends Weight Loss Surgery As Honey Boo Boo Responds To Diet Slams

 “It was skin augmentation on my neck,” added Mama June.
 “Not my face, per say, but my neck and stuff.”

-When Mama June first began filming Here Comes Honey Boo Boo in 2012, she weighed 365 pounds, according to the media outlet.
-Now she reportedly has achieved her goal of size 4 through the surgery, diet and exercise.
+When Mama June began filming Here Comes Honey Boo Boo in 2012, she weighed 365 pounds, according to the media outlet.
+Now she reportedly has achieved her goal of size 4 through the surgery, diet, and exercise.

 Dishing on her diet, Mama June revealed that she’s learned the importance of portion control, reported Life & Style.
 The reality TV star also is cautious about consuming foods high in carbohydrates.